 Fill your outdoor living space with color and fragrance this year by planting a new flower garden.
 Whether your space is a window box, a porch container or a flower bed alongside your house, take time to plan your planting this spring for season after season of foliage and blooms.

 Before you buy a cart full of plants, take some time to review these planting basics.
 Plan the flower bed, prep the soil and research the plants that will grow best in your climate.
 Getting it right the first time means less work and expense in the long run.

 Your flower garden can be as small as a window box or a container on a patio.
 It could be a raised garden bed or a brand new flower bed.
-Whatever the size, know the sunlight in your chosen location.
+Whatever the size, know the sunlight in your garden location.
 Spend time outside and note the light and shade in the chosen spot throughout the day.

 In a flower border, remove weeds and amend the soil.
 If this is a new bed, put down a layer of landscape fabric to block weeds and top with six inches or more of garden soil or top soil.
 In an existing bed, amend the soil with composted manure before planting.